 I earned my Master of Arts from the Centre for Theology and Religious Studies at Lund University.
-As a Liberal Jew committed to the whole gamut of civil liberties and human rights, I have devoted most of my academic work to Jewish philosophy and religious freedom.
+As a liberal Jew committed to the whole gamut of civil liberties and human rights, I have devoted most of my academic work to Jewish philosophy and religious freedom.

 My website is registered with the Swedish Broadcasting Authority.
 I can therefore grant my sources absolute anonymity.
 If you provide me with information and request to be anonymous, Swedish law prohibits me from ever disclosing your identity to anyone.
 To get in touch, email me at , address me on Twitter, or message me on Facebook.